hemalatha-0307/evershop-deployment/Task6_CloudFront_S3/Notes.md

 1\.
-AccessDenied\_S3 – Confirms that direct S3 access was successfully blocked.
+AccessDenied\_S3  = Confirms that direct S3 access was successfully blocked.

 2\.
-CloudFront\_Create\_Distribution – Shows the setup process linking S3 as the origin.
+CloudFront\_Create\_Distribution  =Shows the setup process linking S3 as the origin.

 3\.
-CloudFront\_Distribution\_Active – Confirms that the CloudFront distribution was successfully created and deployed.
+CloudFront\_Distribution\_Active  = Confirms that the CloudFront distribution was successfully created and deployed.

 4\.
-CloudFront\_Image\_Loaded – Proves that the image loads correctly via the CloudFront domain.
+CloudFront\_Image\_Loaded  = Proves that the image loads correctly via the CloudFront domain.

 5\.
-S3\_BucketPolicy\_Updated – Displays the final policy allowing only CloudFront to access bucket objects.
+S3\_BucketPolicy\_Updated  =Displays the final policy allowing only CloudFront to access bucket objects.